jaimecirne/SabidoMagro/README.md

 * Open solution in Visual Studio or Visual Studio Code
 * Open terminal and using command update-database to create a database on SQL Server and population the tables.
-* Run the application ProductsCatalogCleanArch.
+* Run the application .